jee-r/docker-deluge/README.md

 ## Environment variables

+- `LOGLEVEL`: Set the log level: none, info, warning, error, debug (default: info)
-To change the timezone of the container set the `TZ` environment variable.
+- `TZ`: To change the timezone of the container.
 The full list of available options can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ## Docker Compose